Find the perfect gadget to ease that “Did I lock the front door?” feeling

 The lock swaps out for your deadbolt and is designed for DIY, and removes the need for a key.
 Make sure to swap out the AA batteries when it notifies you, though.

-The lock bundles with Nest Connect ($69) and the Nest’s new security system, Nest Secure (from $499).
+The lock bundles with Nest Connect ($69) and Nest security system, Nest Secure (from $329).
 Nest Secure brings the various pieces of the Nest smart home ecosystem, and adds window/door sensors, key fobs, and a little hub where you can arm and disarm your entire system in an instant.
 Nest Secure is optional, but you’ll need the Nest Connect device to connect the Nest X Yale Lock to the Internet when your phone isn’t nearby (otherwise, it connects via Bluetooth).

 Courtesy of Kwikset

 4 of 5Courtesy of Kwikset

 Kwikset has a variety of smart lock options.
 Their newest smart locks include Premis Smart Lock ($185), a touchscreen deadbolt that allows you to touch the keypad to unlock the door or use your key in the lock below, and Kevo Convert ($123.79), which swaps out the back of the deadbolt for a device that lets you control it remotely via an app or smart speaker.
 The Premis pairs with Apple’s Homepod, while the Kevo Convert works with Amazon Echo, along with some of their older smart lock models.

 Courtesy of Schlage

 Schlage has been known for locks for years, and now makes a few varieties of connected locks, all with a traditional style design that includes keypads and a keyhole.
 We like the Schlage Connect ($159) smart lock, which can connect with Amazon Alexa to work with your larger smart home.
 It can also sense movement and notify you when someone leaves or enters the house, or if the door is being tampered with.